 Important!
 Since 1 July 2017, the tax exemption on pension fund earnings financing a transition-to-retirement pension (TRIP) has been removed.
 This change applies to TRIPs in place before July 2017 as well as TRIPs commenced on or after 1 July 2017.
 This super change became law in November 2016.

-Question: Your site says: “By starting a TRIP, you don’t have to retire to withdraw your super benefits.
+Q: Your website says: “By starting a TRIP, you don’t have to retire to withdraw your super benefits.
 You can work part-time or full-time or even casually.”
 But on the TRIP form I have from my super fund it says I have to be permanently retired or be working part time.
 Which is correct?
 I can’t see any reference on the ATO site to a need to be working part time.
 So can I continue working full-time and still do TRIPs?

-Answer: We are an information site rather than advisory site so I have to be mindful that I don’t provide you with specific advice.
-The short answer to your question however is ‘yes’, an individual can work full-time while taking a transition-to-retirement pension (what we call a ‘TRIP’).
+A: We are an information site rather than advisory site so we cannot provide you with specific advice.
+What we can say however, is that an individual can work full-time while taking a transition-to-retirement pension (what we call a ‘TRIP’).

 A super fund doesn’t have to offer TRIPs, and your super fund may not offer this type of income stream.
 Based on the information contained in your question, I suspect that the form you have is for a fund member considering retirement, rather than considering a TRIP.
-I suggest you confirm with your super fund whether they offer TRIPs, and whether there is a special form for this type of income stream.
+I suggest you confirm with your super fund whether they offer TRIPs, and whether there is another special form for this type of income stream.